-The box breathing technique helps you to calm stress and reduce anxiety in just a few minutes.
+The box breathing technique helps you to feel more calm in just a few minutes.

 According to a recent study published in the Journal of Neurophysiology, the timing and pacing of your breath activate specific areas of your brain related to body awareness and general emotion.

-As the four sides of a box implies, the box technique involves four deep-breathing steps.
+As the four sides of a box imply, the box technique involves four deep-breathing steps.
 You move through each step while visualising the four sides of a square or a box:

 Breathe in for four seconds

 Hold your breath for four seconds